marcelinollano/energymonitor/README.md

 ### Software Setup

 Ok, the first thing you need is to setup the RPi creating the SD card image.
 This used to be scary but now there is an [app for OSX](http://alltheware.wordpress.com/2012/12/11/easiest-way-sd-card-setup/) and you will need the [Raspbian Wheezy image](http://www.raspberrypi.org/downloads/) too.
-Then connect through SSH to the RPi, user is `pi` and password is `raspbery`.
+Then connect through SSH to the RPi, user is `pi` and password is `raspberry`.
 You will need to install a few things:

 ```
 sudo -i